alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </table>
 </div>

-### 3. Model training and evaluation
+### 3. Model training and evaluation (baseline)
-Since Random Forest has a much better performance, we will be using it for further development.
-We will train it using the training set and evaluate it using the test set.
+Since Random Forest has a much better performance, we used it for further development.
+We trained it using the training set and evaluated it using the test set.

 Random Forest with normal threshold (0.5) achieved 82.8 % F1-score with RM 397.75 loss.
-43 fraud transactions were misclassified as normal while 7 customers have tendency to churn.
+43 fraud transactions were misclassified as normal and 7 customers have tendency to churn.

 ### 4. Hyperparameter tuning using Bayesian Optimization
 None ---> 10 (max_depth)